Security model

 This holds structurally:

 • No signer key on the wire.
 A sender's identity key reaches the chain only through a sigs entry.
 A record with no sigs carries no signer-side byte at all.
 Authorship is opt-in; anonymity is the default.
+The sender's long-term X25519 and Ed25519 keys never appear in an unsigned record.

 • Shuffled slots.
 The slot array is shuffled with a CSPRNG before publication, so positional ordering ("primary recipient first") carries no signal.